prodseanb/prodseanb/README.md

 # 👋 Hi, I’m Sean Bachiller,
 ## Background
 🌱 I am an upcoming Computer Systems Technology Durham College graduate.
-Avid learner of Python, AI and Machine Learning, InfoSec, Devops, and more.
+Avid learner of Python, AI and Machine Learning, InfoSec, DevOps, and more.
 Equally driven to cooperate and work in both team and independent settings.
 ## 👥 Always looking to collaborate!
 📫 How to reach me:
 - through email -- seanbachiller03@gmail.com